VZSangiovanni/Forum_DevelHope/README.md

 ###
 NB.
-for the login we used a customized library made by our Tutor: Pasquale Cavallo. the library can be founded on GitHub at the link: https://github.com/pasqualecvl/definitely-basic-authorization-framework/tree/lib_version
+for the login we used a customized library made by our Tutor: Pasquale Cavallo. the library can be found on GitHub at the link: https://github.com/pasqualecvl/definitely-basic-authorization-framework/tree/lib_version